sarasorrentino/StudyOasis/README.md

 Project by [Sara Sorrentino](https://www.linkedin.com/in/sarasorrentino28/) & [Andrea Villarreal](https://www.linkedin.com/in/andreavillarreale-98/) for _Hardware & Software Technologies for Design_ (September 2022 - January 2023).

 ## Project Overview
-The purpose of this product is to help students and workers concentrate on their tasks by blocking the distractions caused by smartphone use.
+The purpose of StudyOasis is to help students and workers concentrate on their tasks by blocking the distractions caused by smartphone use.

 The user must place the phone on the base and start the timer to ensure a concentration session without distractions from the smartphone.
 If the user picks up the phone before the time runs out, he will be encouraged by the application to return to focus.

 Study Oasis also allows you to monitor the working environment:
-The phone will alert you if the ambient light is too weak;
+- The phone will alert you if the ambient light is too weak;
-An alarm will also sound if the ambient temperature is not in line with the user's preferences.
+- An alarm will also sound if the ambient temperature is not in line with the user's preferences.

 ### Personas - Users
 ![Logo](Images/Personas.png)